marczz/mzlinux_pages/social_networks/xmpp.md

 a commandline interface for libsignal-service-java.
 It supports registering, verifying, sending and receiving messages.

-or registering you need a phone number where you can receive SMS or incoming calls. signal-cli is primarily intended to be used on servers to notify admins of important events.
+To register you need a phone number where you can receive SMS or incoming calls. signal-cli is primarily intended to be used on servers to notify admins of important events.
 For this use-case, it has a dbus interface, that can be used to send messages from any programming language that has dbus bindings.